NicholasStambaugh/PS1-Repo/README.md

 Download an individual script

-Right Click File -> Run in powershell
+Right Click File -> Run in Powershell

 # Contributing
 Contributions are welcome!
 If you have a cool PowerShell script that you'd like to share with the community, feel free to submit a pull request.
 Ensure your script is well-documented and adheres to the repository's purpose of fun and productivity.